What is a Private Cloud?

 What are the benefits of a private cloud?

 Private clouds can provide many of the benefits of public clouds, such as scalability, flexibility, and cost savings, while also allowing the organization to maintain control and privacy over its data and applications.
 They are often used by large enterprises, government agencies, and other organizations with strict security and compliance requirements.
-Here are a few more benefits:
+Here are a few more advantages of private cloud platforms:

 • Increasing automation - As enterprises run more and more applications and services at scale, manual tasks and workflows become a huge impediment.
 It’s impractical, and quite likely impossible, to grow your IT staff at the same pace as infrastructure services.
 A properly designed private cloud should deliver this benefit and enable automation so that IT teams can deploy, operate, and scale infrastructure and application stacks with less effort, while providing IT-as-a-Service (ITaaS) to empower development and business teams.